Greece - About the Country

 An 18th century engraving of the cave of Antiparos.
 Public Domain.

 Like Greece's archaeological treasures, its caves were first explored by foreign visitors.
 At this time, during the nineteenth century, the locals had no idea about exploring or researching, the country was poor and rural.
-The industrial nations, like England and Germany soon had several rich families, which became rich as an result of the industrial revolution.
-Some of their members started to fill their free time with cultural and scientific work.
-A very good example is Heinrich Schliemann, who was a merchant and spent his money by searching for the places mentioned in the books of Homer.
+The industrial nations, like England and Germany, soon had several rich families, which became rich as a result of the industrial revolution.
+Some of their members started to fill their ample free time with cultural and scientific work.
+A good example is Heinrich Schliemann, who was a merchant and spent his money by searching for the places mentioned in the books of Homer.
 He discovered Mykene, Tirene, Troja and others.

 Probably the first known speleological exploration was done by the German traveller and geologist Fiedler, who visited ShowcaveKatafyki Cave on Kythnos in 1841.
-Later, cave visits were made by organized walking clubs and mountaineers followed.
+Later cave visits were made by organized walking clubs and mountaineers followed.

+This changed, when in 1950 the Ελληνικηζ Σπηλαιολογικη Εταιριαζ (Hellenic Speleological Society) was founded by Ioannis Petrocheilos and his wife Anna Petrocheilou.
+Both were extraordinary speleologists and scientists.
+Anna Petrocheilou was Greek's first female mountaineer.
+She was the first woman to climb several mountains in Greece, the Alps and all over the world.
+The two dominated the Greek speleology for many decades.
+The objective of the Hellenic Speleological Society is the systematic exploration and study of caves.
+Today the Greek cave cadastre contains more than 10,000 caves.
 Anna Petrocheilou mentions in her book about Greek caves about 100 show caves.
 But she includes all caves which are accessible to the public, even if they are not developed.
 A more recent guess would be about 30 tourist caves, with one third being real show caves and two thirds being rather wild caves, often without electric light and without safe path.

 Greece is an interesting country, but I had some troubles when travelling there.
 So I tried to collect some typical sides of the country, not to embarrass the locals, but in the hope it might help other travellers.
 However, it is just a small explanatory text, as this site is primarily dedicated to caves, not to travelling.